-The Institute for Employment Studies (IES) describes the achievement of employee engagement as organizations developing and nurturing engagement through a two-way relationship between the employer and employee.
+The Institute for Employment Studies (IES) describes the achievement of employee engagement as organisations developing and nurturing engagement through a two-way relationship between the employer and employee.
 So, who is the biggest driver of employee engagement in this relationship?

 Visible and empowering leadership creates an effective culture for employee engagement.
 Engaging leaders foster strong internal communications, share plans in an open and transparent manner, inspire employees to come together in a collective vision and instill an individual sense of ownership about the role each employee plays.
 They also empower staff to share their views and influence innovation by passing ideas upwards.
 Teams working with this type of leadership are likely to be more engaged as they have a clear understanding of what is expected and feel fully informed about the business direction and company goals.